joannbrereton/rpi3-angular2-quickstart/README.md

 Dockerfile is here.

-Some of this is based upon the node.js Dockerfiles found in this article http://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi/
+Start with instructions found in http://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi.
+The parent Dockerfile to this one is based on the node Dockerfile found in this article.

-Start with instructions found in http://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi

-Once you have docker set up and running, build this with
+Once you have docker set up and running, download the Dockerfile found in this project and build this with

 ```
-docker build -t angularjs:arm
+docker build -t angularjs:arm .
 ```

 Once built, use the following to run it.